Lex building

 The Lex building is a high-rise of government offices in the European Quarter of Brussels, Belgium.
-It is an annex building of the Council of the European Union (its main building is the Europa building) and is located at Rue de la Loi/Wetstraat 145.
+It is an annex building of the European Council and Council of the European Union (their main building is the Europa building) and is located at 145, rue de la Loi/Wetstraat.

 History

 Work began in 2001, with construction starting in 2004 when the old building was demolished.
 It was finished in 2006.
 The building was built and is owned by the Lex 2000 company, with the Council having long term rent on the building and the option to buy.
 Due to the increase in office space, Lex 2000 has had to finance renovation of nearby apartments to compensate.

-It is built on the site of a private mansion, similar to the neighbouring Résidence Palace which was demolished instead of renovated in order to create a much larger modern building.
+The building was erected on the site of a private mansion, similar to the neighbouring Résidence Palace, which was demolished instead of renovated in order to create a much larger modern building.
 Extra space for the EU institutions were needed in time for the 2004 enlargement of the European Union.
-At the time, the existing building, Justus Lipsius, could not be extended due to residential areas and the then existing conservation orders on the adjacent Résidence Palace (later partially demolished and renovated to become the Europa building), thus Lex became a new project to satisfy the need for more office space.
+At the time, the existing Justus Lipsius building could not be extended due to residential areas and the then-existing conservation orders on the adjacent Résidence Palace (later partially demolished and renovated to become the Europa building), thus Lex became a new project to satisfy the need for more office space.